Imagic: Text-Based Real Image Editing with Diffusion Models: Related Work

 More recently, diffusion models were utilized for similar image manipulation tasks, showcasing remarkable results.
-SDEdit~\cite{sdedit} adds intermediate noise to an image (possibly augmented by user-provided brush strokes), then denoises it using a diffusion process conditioned on the desired edit, which is limited to global edits.
-DiffusionCLIP~\cite{kim2022diffusionclip} utilizes language-vision model gradients, DDIM inversion~\cite{song2020denoising}, and model fine-tuning to edit images using a domain-specific diffusion model.
-It was also suggested to edit images by synthesizing data in user-provided masks, while keeping the rest of the image intact~\cite{nichol2021glide, avrahami2022blended}.
+SDEdit~\cite{sdedit} adds intermediate noise to an image (possibly augmented by user-provided brush strokes), then denoises it using a diffusion process conditioned on the desired edit, which is limited to global edits. {DDIB~\cite{ddib} encodes an input image using DDIM inversion with a source class (or text), and decodes it back conditioned on the target class (or text) to obtain an edited version.} DiffusionCLIP~\cite{kim2022diffusionclip} utilizes language-vision model gradients, DDIM inversion~\cite{song2020denoising}, and model fine-tuning to edit images using a domain-specific diffusion model.
+It was also suggested to edit images by synthesizing data in user-provided masks, while keeping the rest of the image intact~\cite{nichol2021glide, avrahami2022blended, choi2021ilvr}.
 Liu et al.~\cite{liu2021more} guide a diffusion process with a text and an image, synthesising images similar to the given one, and aligned with the given text.
 Hertz et al.~\cite{hertz2022prompt} alter a text-to-image diffusion process by manipulating cross-attention layers, providing more fine-grained control over generated images, and can edit real images in cases where DDIM inversion provides meaningful attention maps.
 Textual Inversion~\cite{gal2022textual} and DreamBooth~\cite{ruiz2022dreambooth} synthesize novel views of a given subject given $3$--$5$ images of the subject and a target text (rather than edit a single image), with DreamBooth requiring additional generated images for fine-tuning the models.
-In this work, we provide the first text-based semantic image editing tool that operates on a single real image, maintains high fidelity to it, and applies sophisticated non-rigid edits given a single free-form text prompt.
+In this work, we provide the first text-based semantic image editing tool that operates on a single real image, maintains high fidelity to it, and applies non-rigid edits given a single free-form natural language text prompt.